fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_017.md

 there is a lot of work to do and once the company grows large enough you struggle to keep track of it all.

-## Is developer compensation proportional to productivity?
+## Is Developer Compensation Proportional To Productivity?

 To some extent, yes.
 However, it is worth mentioning that your own ideas of what compensation is adequate for what type of productivity